dyhes/zulip/docs/production/upgrade-or-modify.md

 ### Upgrading from Ubuntu 20.04 Focal to 22.04 Jammy

-1. Upgrade your server to the latest Zulip `5.x` release (at least 5.3, which adds support for Ubuntu 22.04 and above).
+1. Upgrade your server to the latest Aloha `5.x` release (at least 5.3, which adds support for Ubuntu 22.04 and above).

-2. As the Zulip user, stop the Zulip server and run the following to back up the system:
+2. As the Aloha user, stop the Aloha server and run the following to back up the system:

    ```bash